RitikSinha/youtube-react/README.md

 ## Styled components
 ## Material Ui Icons

+#How to run this project locally
+##just clone it
+##run npm install
+## npm start
+## open localhost:3000 in browser
 # ✌️ Feel free to Star and contribute

-##Instructions
+## Instructions
-Fork this repository
+1.Fork this repository
-Clone your forked repository
+2.Clone your forked repository
-Add your scripts
+3.Add your code
-Commit and push
+4.Commit and push
-Create a pull request
+5.Create a pull request
-Star this repository
+6.Star this repository
-Wait for pull request to merge
+7.Wait for pull request to merge
-Celebrate your first step into the open source world and contribute more
+## ✨ Celebrate your first step into the open source world and contribute more ✨

 Here is link to backend (node js and express)